jorg-j/saptools/README.md

 SAPConverter will take VBS recorded through SAP's built in GUI recorder and convert it into Python compatible code.
 Run the program open the file you want to convert and the output file will contain code you can drag and drop into your project.

 saptools handles the connection to SAP.
-Currently only 1 session is available but in future updates you will be able to change session through arguments.

-# See Example.py
+Connection defaults to session 0.
+To connect to other sessions of SAP send session number as Argument:

+Session 0
+session = saptools.SAPConnect()

+Session 1
+session = saptools.SAPConnect(1)